magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/telemetry.md

 {% if docsPrefix == "paas/" %}

-ThingsBoard Cloud stores time-series data in the Cassandra database with replication factor of 3.
+IoT Hub stores time-series data in the Cassandra database with replication factor of 3.
-The on-prem installation of ThingsBoard support storage of time-series data in SQL (PostgreSQL) or NoSQL (Cassandra or Timescale) databases.
+The on-prem installation of IoT Hub support storage of time-series data in SQL (PostgreSQL) or NoSQL (Cassandra or Timescale) databases.

 {% else %}

-System administrator is able to configure ThingsBoard to store time-series data in SQL (PostgreSQL) or NoSQL (Cassandra or Timescale) databases.
+System administrator is able to configure IoT Hub to store time-series data in SQL (PostgreSQL) or NoSQL (Cassandra or Timescale) databases.
 Using SQL storage is recommended for small environments with less than 5000 [data points](#data-points) per second.
 Storing data in Cassandra makes sense when you have either high throughput or high availability requirements for your solution.